 This burgeoning practice of mine coalesced around the theme of vision.
 While I thought about how my work with the 3-dimensional perspective grid, and later with the 2-dimensional grid, was referencing Cartesian perspectivalism and Rationalism, it was hinting at modernism too.
 When I saw the grids and cool cubic logic of modernist painting and sculpture, I wondered at the historical threads tying the Renaissance to modernity.
 If the telescope and microscope were following the logic of the singular eye of point-projection, what optical devices in the years intervening the Enlightenment and Modernism broke from that pattern to propel us into Postmodernism?
 I wondered how the invention of photography and cinema affected the arts from a critical perspectice.
 I brought these lines of questioning with me to graduate school.

-I gained the intellectual framework in graduate school to study further into this topic and have found a trove of opinions and theories.
-Critic and theorist Jonathan Crary looks at the paradigm of the camera obscura and the making of the observer in the 19th century in the 1988 issue of October with “Techniques of the Observer”.
+I studied further into this topic and have found a trove of opinions and theories.
+Critic and theorist Jonathan Crary looks at the paradigm of the camera obscura and the making of “the observer” in the 19th century in the 1988 issue of October with “Techniques of the Observer”.
 Crary’s reading of history, founded on a close reading of Goethe’s Theory of Colors (1810) and aided by modernist theorists Roland Barthes and Walter Benjamin, suggests the early 19th century is a historical period when physical optics merges with physics, and physiological optics comes to dominate the study of vision.
-He links early Enlightenment optical experiments and later Enlightenment and Rationalist philosophers and theorists to the thinking of postmodernists and structuralists.
-His work is important to my study of vision and observation because he suggests how studies into optics propelled by Goethe’s theory and optical devices of this period contribute to placing the observer in the physical, corporeal body.
+He links early Enlightenment optical experiments and later Enlightenment and Rationalist philosophers and theorists to the thinking of modernists, postmodernists and structuralists.
+His work is important to my study of vision, observation, and the self because he suggests how studies into optics propelled by Goethe’s theory and optical devices of this period contribute to placing the observer in the physical, corporeal body.

 His argument, which I find so interesting as a speculation on models of reality and visuality, is that, as an epistemological model, the camera obscura’s historic specificity to the early modern age becomes complicated at the turn of the 20th century with the emergence of early cinematic devices and is rendered obsolete.
 In contrast to what he perceives as an overarching acceptance of the continuity of a monocular world view from perspectivalism to the modern photographic camera, he suggests a pivotal rupture occurs within the history of the science of optics and modern technology that disrupts that comfortable narrative.
 The interweaving of practices of visuality and visualization, of science, mechanics, and technology history, and of philosophies of reality that is so interesting to me is exemplified in this study by Crary.
-He points out how studies into optics led to “proto-cinematic devices”, like the thaumatrope, phenakistiscope, zoetrope, kaleidoscope, and stereoscopic photography, which all worked on the actual physical visual system as well as expectations of vision in ways radically different from the culturally dominant optical device of the camera obscura. (fig) In describing the key feature of the how the optical devices function as models of reality, Crary says “… though they provide access to ‘the real,’ they make no claim that the real is anything other than a mechanical production.”
+He points out how studies into optics led to “proto-cinematic devices”, like the thaumatrope, phenakistiscope, zoetrope, kaleidoscope, and stereoscopic photography, which all worked on the actual physical visual system in a sort of optical illusion, as well as expectations of vision, in ways radically different from the culturally dominant optical device of the static image and disembodied eye of the camera obscura. (fig) In describing the key feature of the how the optical devices function as models of reality, Crary says “… though they provide access to ‘the real,’ they make no claim that the real is anything other than a mechanical production.”
 The proto-cinematic devices worked on newfound knowledge of vision, such as the afterimage, to create the illusion of moving pictures before the eye, the most primitive of which might be a flipbook.
-But, Crary points out, they made no attempt to conceal their mechanical trickery.
+But, Crary points out, they made no attempt to conceal their mechanical trickery, and thus usher in a new model of embodied perception flavored by the Marxist machinations so signature of modern thinking.

-(put mcluhan here with changing perspective and thinking-pattern from medium in the message MIT press essay excerpt)